Intent

 - Curriculum Design: Our knowledge-rich curriculum is sequenced to build upon prior learning, ensuring students connect new information with previously acquired knowledge.
 Key concepts, such as chronology, change, cause, consequence and legacy are woven throughout the curriculum.
 British history is taught in chronological order across Key Stage 2 with the exception of Stone Age to iron age which is taught in year 6 when the children will be better equipped to deal with the complex terminology and timelines.

-- Inquiry-Based Learning: We follow an inquiry-based curriculum where each topic has an overarching question, and each lesson is led by a specific inquiry question that focuses the lesson.
+- Enquiry-Based Learning: We follow an enquiry-based curriculum where each topic has an overarching question, and each lesson is led by a specific inquiry question that focuses the lesson.
 This methodology encourages students to engage actively with their learning, fostering a deeper understanding of historical contexts.

 - Historical Key Skills: Historical key skills are explicitly linked to every lesson’s enquiry question, ensuring full coverage of historical skills across every year group.
 This approach enhances skill development and gives students the opportunity to apply these skills in a meaningful context.

-- Differentiated Instruction: We ensure that our lessons are tailored to meet the diverse needs of all learners, providing varied levels of scaffolding and support to encourage every child to participate thoroughly and benefit from the curriculum.
+- Inclusive and Adaptive Teaching: We ensure that our lessons are tailored to meet the diverse needs of all learners, providing varied levels of scaffolding and support to encourage every child to participate thoroughly and benefit from the curriculum.

 - Extracurricular Opportunities: We organise trips to local historical sites, museums, and workshops, as well as inviting guest speakers, to enrich students’ understanding of History beyond the classroom.